 Desktop — Apps for Windows, Mac, and Linux

 Trust.Zone offers a native app for Windows but not for Mac or Linux.
 You can still use it on these devices (Mint, Manjaro, or Ubuntu for Linux) but the installation process is lengthier.
 For instance, you will need to download the Tunnelblick OpenVPN client.
-Although setting up Tunnelblick isn't overly complex, the best VPNs can be installed on these devices like that.
+Although setting up Tunnelblick isn't overly complex, the best VPNs can be installed on these devices in a few steps.

 If you prefer a VPN that has a more clean and clutter-free interface, try one of my top choices for simplicity and reliability.